 - Maximum customization

-- Clear Scope of Project
+- Clear scope of the project

-- Lower initial costs
+- Potentially lower initial costs

 2D vs. 3D